Tashen-byte/Financial-Econometrics-Essay/README.md

 - The _data_ folder contains the relevant data for the topic of interest.
 - The _code_ folder contains all the code that was sourced in the final essay.
 The majority of these scripts were sourced in the essay.

-I encourage the reader to read through the _ReadMe.rmd_ file in the _Essay_ folder, as it contains additional information about why certain data wrangling processes was completed.
+I encourage the reader to read through the _ReadMe.rmd_ file in the _Essay_ folder, as it contains additional information about why certain data wrangling processes were completed.

 Next, I will be providing a run-through of each section of the paper and what I did to the data.
 # Introduction